khaloscar/MAPS/README.md

         4. bugs

     * Must be of the form amda_tree.Parameters.{SATTELITE}.{MAP}.{DATA} etc, i.e, uses spz.get_data
-        and no the other one.
+        and not the other one.
 Use figure_out_tree to figure out amda path

 average_plot:

     Produces 2D-statistical maps for pos and some parameter, as much as possible is automatically generated
-    Featuers:
+    Features:
         Give pos dataset and paramdataset (say, density or temperature) Matches position and param time-axises, cleans dataset, and plots

     Possible features:
-        - Do it chunkwise between two large time-ranges, perhaps monthly or yearly
+        - Do it chunkwise between two large time-ranges, perhaps monthly or yearly (this shit should be automated)
         - ??
         - Make more beautiful plots
         -